Hazel K. Bell, Indexing biographies and other stories of human lives, 3rd edn (Society of Indexers Occasional Paper 1)

 ISBN: 1 871577 29 2; vi + 106 pp

-This title is out of print but can be ordered direct from Lulu.
+This title is out of print but the third edition (2004) can be ordered direct from Lulu.

 Books dealing with human lives — be they history, biography, autobiography (including diaries), letters or fiction — can be difficult to index.
 Precisely defined concepts from a thesaurus cannot be used, and the indexer often has to make subjective judgements as to the choice of language for index entries.
 Topics discussed include:

 - analysing the text before starting to index

 - dealing with names